edgeimpulse/expert-projects/smart-baby-swing.md

 ## Hardware Integration

 The Arduino Portenta is connected to the 5v DC Relay module.
-The Common pin in the relay is connected to the Gnd of the battery and NO pin in the relay is connected to the Gnd of the motor in the baby swing rocker whereas the Vcc of the motor is connected directly to the Battery +ve terminal.
+The Common pin in the relay is connected to the Gnd of the battery and NO pin in the relay is connected to the Gnd of the motor in the baby swing rocker whereas the Vcc of the motor is connected directly to the Battery positve terminal.

 ![](.gitbook/assets/smart-baby-swing/hardware.jpg)